demisto/demisto-sdk/docs/unify_command.md

 ### Unify

 Unify the code, image and description files to a single Demisto yaml file.

+**Use Cases**:
+This command is used in order to create a unified yml file, able ot be uploaded to Demisto via the "Upload Integration" or "Upload Script" buttons, in Demisto's Settings and Automation tabs respectively.

 **Arguments**:
 * **-i INDIR, --indir INDIR**
   The path to the directory in which the files reside